-The Chengdu Panda Base is a nonprofit research a breeding facility for giant pandas that was originally founded in 1987 and opened to the public in 1993.
-The center began with a population of just six giant pandas, and has since grown to more than 100 pandas.
+The Chengdu Panda Base is a nonprofit research and breeding facility for giant pandas that was originally founded in 1987 and opened to the public in 1993.
+The center began with a population of just six giant pandas and has since grown to more than 100 pandas.